emilyb7/FAC-devops-workshop/README.md

 Luckily, I realised straight away.
 But what if you push your code to main, go to make yourself a cup of tea, get caught up talking to your product manager, and within 20 minutes, your app has been broken for 500 paying users?

 How can you avoid this?
-(Try and think about what you could do before reading my solution below!)
+Try and think about what you could do before reading my solution below.
+(You don't need to know how).

 ---

 There are lots of third party services that will measure your "uptime" (how many minutes per day your app is working for).
 But I've done something simpler here.
 In `workflows/deployment.yml` I've got another action that will listen for deployment status changes from Heroku.
 If something changes, it will make a simple HTTP request to our app.

-If that fails, we'll get an alert (GitHub actions automatically sends you a notification when a job fails, but you could set up additional alerting, e.g. via your team's Slack).
+If that fails, we'll get an alert (GitHub actions automatically sends you an email notification when a job fails, but you could set up additional alerting, e.g. via your team's Slack).

 ### Sometimes apps just break

 Deployments aren't the only thing that can break your app.
 Downtime is inevitable.
-If uptime is important to you, you could set up an action that runs on a schedule and checks that your app is up and running.
+If uptime is important to you, you could set up an action that runs on a schedule (e.g. every hour throughout the day) and checks that your app is up and running.

 If you want to do more than just check for a 200 status code, you could also check the page contents (in our case, it should say "Hello, World!")